Skip to main content

 The Counterarguments (And Why They're Weaker Than You Think)

 "But I can hold physical gold in my hand" Yes.
 And you can also hold a gold-plated tungsten bar in your hand.
 It will feel exactly the same.
 The tactile satisfaction of holding physical gold is real — the certainty that it's actually gold is not, unless you've personally tested it with multiple methods.
-"Tokenized gold has counterparty risk" This is the strongest objection.
-If Paxos goes bankrupt, what happens to your gold?
-The answer: PAXG tokens are backed 1:1 by physical gold held in segregated custody — meaning the gold is legally yours, not part of Paxos's balance sheet.
-In a bankruptcy, you have a claim on the gold itself, not on Paxos's general assets.
-That said, this has never been tested in court.
-Physical gold in your safe has zero counterparty risk.
-That's a real advantage.
-But consider the flip side: physical gold in your safe also has theft risk, loss risk, disaster risk, and verification risk.
-If your house burns down, your gold might survive (melting point: 1,064°C).
-Your insurance documentation proving you owned it might not.
+"Tokenized gold has counterparty risk" I won't sugarcoat this — if Paxos goes belly-up tomorrow, getting your PAXG converted back to physical gold would be a legal nightmare.
+The segregated custody setup looks great on paper, but it's never been stress-tested in an actual bankruptcy court.
+Honestly, I hope I never have to find out.
+But let's be real: would you rather carry that low-probability black swan risk, or deal with the daily reality of burglary, house fires, and the chance your gold bar is a tungsten sandwich?
+Your insurance docs might not even survive a fire — gold melts at 1,064°C, but paper doesn't.
+Two bad options.
+I'll take the one on-chain.
 "Gold ETFs already exist — why do I need tokens?"
 Gold ETFs (like GLD or IAU) charge 0.25-0.40% annually.
 Over 10 years, that's 2.5-4% of your investment eaten by fees.
 PAXG and XAUT charge 0% management fees.
 ETFs also don't let you take physical delivery.
 You own a share of a fund that owns gold.
 With PAXG, you can redeem for actual physical gold (minimum 430 PAXG, or as low as 1 gram through Alpha Bullion).
 And ETFs trade only during market hours.
 Tokenized gold trades 24/7, on-chain, globally.
 "I don't trust crypto" Fair.
 But you're not trusting "crypto" — you're trusting a regulated financial institution (Paxos, regulated by NYDFS) that happens to issue tokens on Ethereum.
 The token is the delivery mechanism.
 The gold is in a London vault with a serial number.
 If you trust a gold ETF, the trust model for PAXG is comparable or stronger.

 Gold Is a Great Asset.
 The Way You Buy It Is Broken.